THCi-phil/Process_Pixels_Plugin_dev_example/README.md

     The default Update Dependencies box is ticked - this works.
-    When you click OK (or continue, can't recall now what the proceeed button is titled), a warning dialog will then appear, something to do with the main method: this can be ignorted, just click continue.
+    When you click OK (or continue, can't recall now what the proceeed button is titled), a warning dialog will then appear, something to do with the main method: this can be ignored, just click continue.

   - then, back in the Package Explorer, click the twisties to open up the next levels  > Process_Pixel.java and then > Process_pixels
   - select the Process_Pixels line ***not*** Process_Pixel.java, left click, Refactor, Rename as before